 - Add up to 4 tbsp Milk as needed to make the batter droppable.
 The mixture might split at this stage – it doesn't matter.

 - Spoon the batter over the fig with relative care to not move the figs too much.
 I use the "gentle dollop" method!

 - Vaguely smooth over the top to make an even layer.

 - Bake for 40 minutes before checking to see if the batter is cooked all the way through and the butter and sugar has made a caramel.

 - Bake for a little longer if needed.

-- Serve in slices with creme fraiche or if it’s that kind of day; custard or clotted cream.
+- Serve warm in slices with crème fraiche or if it's that kind of day; custard, ice cream or clotted cream.